The Mispricing of ESG: A Capital Markets POV on Sustainability, Value Creation, and Competitive Edge

 ESG's Repositioning Creates a Market Opportunity

-Over the past several years, ESG has expanded in many directions: as a political lightning rod in the US, a compliance obligation in the EU, and a global shorthand for everything from climate targets to workforce diversity.
-Somewhere along the way, however, its utility to investors and operators became obscured.
-Today, what often gets labelled “ESG” is either too broad to be decision-useful or too shallow to be material.
-That drift has created a pricing distortion – not because ESG doesn’t matter, but because it has been consistently misunderstood and misapplied.
+Over the past several years, ESG has expanded in many directions: as a political lightning rod in the US, a compliance obligation in the EU, and a shorthand for everything from climate targets to workforce diversity.
+Somewhere along the way, its utility to investors and operators became obscured.
+What often gets labelled “ESG” is either too broad to be useful for decision making or too shallow to be material.
+That drift has created a pricing distortion, not because ESG does not matter, but because it has been consistently misunderstood and misapplied.

-This mispricing plays out most clearly in capital markets.
-In investor memorandums, board discussions, and equity stories, sustainability performance is often missing, muted, or misaligned to how value is actually created and measured.
-Many companies are making meaningful investments in emissions reduction, supply chain resiliency, product design, or workforce quality, and those efforts increasingly influence purchasing behaviour and shape competitive positioning.
-But because they are often reported through a framework-first lens, rather than tied to business fundamentals, they are excluded from underwriting and left out of the multiple.
+In investor memorandums, board discussions and equity stories, sustainability performance is often missing, muted or misaligned to how value is created and measured.
+Many companies are making meaningful investments in emissions reduction, supply chain resiliency, product design or workforce quality, and those efforts increasingly influence purchasing behaviour and shape competitive positioning.
+But because they are often reported through a framework-first lens, rather than tied to business fundamentals, they are excluded from underwriting and left out of the multiple that determines how the company is valued.

 Grant Thornton Stax